- 40-48 hours a week

 - APLS course, and good clinical practice course.

 Active participation in departmental research or quality assurance projects is expected and encouraged.
-The fellowship appointment includes one non-clinical day per week reserved for departmental related research following one month of clinical duties only.
 Additional research time may be available, based on demonstrated need.
-Conversely, non-clinical days can be retracted if not sufficiently utilized.
-You are expected to spend non-clinical days in the hospital (7:30 a.m. – 5:00 p.m.) unless other arrangements have been made.
 It is the expectation of the department that fellows will produce work to be presented at national or international congresses.
 Certification of having completed good clinical practice course is required for all study investigators.

-Weekday on calls will start between 5:30 and 8 pm (depending on the hospital) till 7:30 or 8 am the following day.
+Depending on the institution you may be asked to participate in the on call rota.
 The on-call fellow will have no clinical responsibilities the day following on call.
 On-call frequency is expected to be 1 in 9.
-You remain on-site in the hospital during call.
 On-call responsibilities include anaesthetic care for emergency theatre cases, managing pain service calls, and attendance at trauma calls and cardiac arrests.
 A consultant anaesthetist is available on call to supervise all anaesthetics.

 The anaesthesia fellow’s main responsibility is airway management, but assistance in all other aspects trauma management may be required.